-Arteta Out: 4 reasons Arsenal need to replace manager after PSG defeat
+Arteta out: 4 reasons Arsenal need to replace manager after PSG defeat

 Five Years, No Trophy: 4 Reasons Arteta May No Longer Be the Man for Arsenal

-- This has made many fans clamour for a change at the helm of affairs in the dugout at Arsenal as they feel Arteta could take them no further
+- Arsenal fans clamour for a change at the helm of affairs in the dugout at Arsenal as they feel Arteta could take them no further

 - Legit.ng examines four reasons that justify the call for Arteta to be replaced as Arsenal manager